-The Your Mental Health lesson helps students better understand the mental health challenges in their lives, and learn about a spectrum to identify how they are addressing those challenges.
+This lesson helps young women better understand the mental health challenges in their lives and learn about a spectrum to identify how they are addressing those challenges.
 People are often overwhelmed by the amount of mental health challenges that impact them.
 Knowing how to categorize those challenges helps a person recognize how severe the issues are.
-When someone is more aware of what is affecting him/her, then he/she can begin to determine how to work towards having a balanced life.
+When someone is more aware of what is affecting her, she can begin to determine how to work towards having a balanced life.